dcxSt/computational_methods_phys512/pset05/README.md

 ## 3)
 *Estimate the parameter values and uncertainties using an MCMC sampler you write yourself.
 I strongly suggest you draw your trial steps from the curvature matrix you generated in Problem 2.
 Save your chain (includig the chi-squared value for each smaple in the first column) in `plank_chain.txt`*

 Code for this problem is in `p3_mcmc.py`.
-Then I use the script `/mcmcdata/npy_to_txt.py` to put my data into the format asked for (in `plank_chain.txt`) (although I don't want to commit this because it's a 28M file...), and also to get the best fit params, which I will definitely commit, and can be found in json format in `plank_mcmc_fit_params.txt`.
+Then I use the script `/mcmcdata/npy_to_txt.py` to put my data into the format asked for (in `mcmcdata/plank_chain.txt`), and also to get the best fit params, which I will definitely commit, and can be found in json format in `plank_mcmc_fit_params.txt`.

 Here is the mcmc algorithm